ccargill2k/CAP5771-Assignment-2/README.md

 python run2.py
 python run3.py
 ```
-The output in the terminal should include the results for each question.
+The output in the terminal should produce the results for all three questions.